 You will also find an extensive collection of period formal wear worn by Alaska’s pioneers displayed throughout the museum.
 Over 80 outfits are on display.
 This collection is an excellent mix of garments including motoring clothing, everyday fashions and formal dresses from the late Victorian period through the Swing era.
 If you’re adventurous, you can step back in time and try on some of the period fashion and take your picture in a classic car – a fun festive experience for the whole family.

 Other interesting features are archival movie footage showing Alaskans using, hunting, freight hauling, wood cutting, racing, tourism and leisure throughout the vast frontier and there is an area where you can take a windowed look into “garage” where you can observe the Museum’s staff restoring or maintaining cars.
 During the summer the museum allows some vehicles to tour around Fairbanks so keep your eye out as you might just get to see one of these rare gems roadside while strolling through town.
-If you are planning on visiting the Museum as part of a trip to Fairbanks, Alaska Tour & Travel in partnership with Sophie’s Station Hotel is able to include two complimentary passes with your stay at their hotel.

-Growing up on the East coast my Dad and I always stopped at various auto museums but I must say again that this is one of the top ones I’ve been too.
+Growing up on the East coast my Dad and I always stopped at various auto museums but I must say again that this is one of the top ones I’ve been to.
 I make sure that each time I am in Fairbanks, I visit and I am continually in awe at the amazing collection in all places – Fairbanks, Alaska!